A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: References

 Smith, Micah J., Carles Sala, James Max Kanter, and Kalyan Veeramachaneni.
-2020. {``An Interactive Pipeline for Cross-Domain {AutoML} Search.''} In \emph{Proceedings of the 2020 ACM SIGMOD International Conference on Management of Data}, 2735--38. \url{https://doi.org/10.1145/3318464.3384693}.
+2020. {``The Machine Learning Bazaar: Harnessing the {ML} Ecosystem for Effective System Development.''} In \emph{Proceedings of the 2020 ACM SIGMOD International Conference on Management of Data}, 785--800. \url{https://doi.org/10.1145/3318464.3386146}.

 Stone, Mervyn.
 1974. {``Cross-Validatory Choice and Assessment of Statistical Predictions.''} \emph{Journal of the Royal Statistical Society: Series B (Methodological)} 36 (2): 111--33. \url{https://doi.org/10.1111/j.2517-6161.1974.tb00994.x}.